The Lab for AI in Medicine at TU Munich develops algorithms and models to improve medicine for patients and healthcare professionals.

 We have particularly strong interest in the application of imaging and computing technology to improve the understanding brain development (in-utero and ex-utero), to improve the diagnosis and stratification of patients with dementia, stroke and traumatic brain injury as well as for the comprehensive diagnosis and management of patients with cardiovascular disease and cancer.

-We are recruiting team members who would like to join us for a PhD, MSc, BSc or guided research/interdisciplinary project on an ongoing basis!
-If you’d like to join us, please get in touch using the form below or via e-mail and attach a motivation letter, transcript of academic records and CV.
+We are recruiting team members who would like to join us for a MSc, BSc or guided research/interdisciplinary project on an ongoing basis!
+Please look under Teaching to find out which projects we are currently offering.
+If you’d like to join us for one of these projects, please get in touch by contacting the appropriate staff member via e-mail and attach a motivation letter, transcript of academic records and CV.